davestewart/vue-data-attr/README.md

 }
 ```

-Attributes have the same specificity as classes, so it won't affect things like BEM. additionally, you won't need to think of clever class-naming schemes, the data attribute just expresses what is in the component.
+Attributes have the same specificity as classes, so it won't affect things like BEM.
+Additionally, you won't need to think of clever class-naming schemes, the data attribute just expresses what is in the component.

 # Installation